-If you have a PRSA you can continue investing in your PRSA after you take your retirement lump sum.
-Your PRSA will become a vested PRSA and will be treated the same as an ARF or Approved Minimum Retirement Fund (AMRF) until age 75.
+If you have a PRSA, you can continue investing in your PRSA after you take your retirement lump sum.
+Your PRSA will become a vested PRSA and will be treated the same as an ARF or Approved Minimum Retirement Fund (AMRF) until you reach age 75.

 If you decide to continue investing in the PRSA as a vested PRSA or transfer to an ARF or AMRF, it is important to remember that the value of your fund may be reduced over time if the level of withdrawals is high and the investment return is not high enough to maintain this.
-When you die, any money left in your fund will pass through your personal representatives to your estate.
-Your spouse or registered civil partner may have the option of continuing to invest in a separate ARF.
+When you die, any money left in your fund will pass to your estate through your personal representatives.

+Your husband, wife or registered civil partner may have the option of continuing to invest in a separate ARF.